S. H. Godbole

-Shankar Hari Godbole (1885–1972) is an artist who excelled in various forms of art like watercolour medium, portraits, landscapes and scenes of rural India.
-As the secretary of the Pune branch of the Bombay Art Society he organised the annual ‘Monsoon Art Exhibitions’ in Pune.
-His art was collected by some English civil servants and army officers of colonial British India.
-He is the maternal grandfather of Artist, Mumbiram.
+Shankar Hari Godbole (1885–1972) was an Indian artist who worked in various art forms, including watercolor, portraiture, and landscape painting.
+He was well known for painting scenes of rural India.
+As the secretary of the Pune branch of the Bombay Art Society, he organised the annual Monsoon Art Exhibitions in Pune.
+His art was collected by English civil servants and army officers at the time of the British Raj.

-Early life
+Personal life and education

-Shankar Hari Godbole was born around 1885 in Wai in Maharashtra.
-Wai was an important religious center on the bank of the Krishna river.
-Godbole's ancestors worked in traditional priestly occupations, and were well-versed in the Vedas.
-Godbole's father was Hari Ganesh Godbole.
-His scholarly works ‘Aatmavidyaa’ and ‘Jeevitavidyaa’ remain popular today.
-Hari Ganesh Godbole educated himself in the British colonial education system and became the headmaster of government high schools in Pune, Nasik.

-S.H.Godbole was married as a teenager to Varanasi Vartak, the eldest daughter of Vishnu Vartak, chief engineer of the Bombay Presidency.
-From this marriage, Godbole had four artistically gifted daughters.
+Godbole was born in Wai (Now in Maharashtra State) in 1885, an important religious centre situated on the banks of the Krishna River.
+Godbole's ancestors worked in traditional priestly occupations and were well-versed in the Vedas.
+His father, Hari Ganesh Godbole, authored the scholarly works 'Aatmavidyaa' and 'Jeevitavidyaa'.
+He received education in the British colonial system and became the headmaster of government high schools in Pune and Nashik.
+As a teenager, Godbole married Varanasi Vartak, the eldest daughter of Vishnu Vartak, chief engineer of the Bombay Presidency.
+They had four daughters.
 Varanasi died of tuberculosis around 1935.
-Godbole married a second time around 1940.
-His second wife was a widow who was introduced to him by the social reformer Dhondo Keshav Karve.
-From this marriage he had one son.
+Godbole married a second time around 1940 to a widow, introduced to him by social reformer Dhondo Keshav Karve.
+They had one son.

-Artistic path
+Careers

-Art Teacher at St. Vincent High School and Secretary at the Bombay Art Society of Pune
+Art teacher at St. Vincent High School and secretary at the Bombay Art Society of Pune

-Godbole joined Mumbai's Sir Jamsetjee Jeejeebhoy School of Art against the wishes of his parents around 1910.
-There he befriended Narayan Eranna Puram and the two became lifelong friends.
-Both of them dropped out of J.J.
+Godbole joined Mumbai's Sir Jamsetjee Jeejeebhoy School of Art around 1910, against his parents' wishes.
+There, he befriended Narayan Eranna Puram, and they became lifelong friends.
+Both dropped out of the J.J.
 School to follow independent paths.
-Godbole became a teacher in St. Vincent's High School in Pune's army cantonment area.
-His watercolour paintings found many admirers among the English and Parsee communities of Pune.
+Godbole became a teacher at St. Vincent's High School in Pune's army cantonment area.
+His watercolour paintings were appreciated by the English and Parsee communities of Pune.
 In the 1930s, Godbole became the secretary of the Pune branch of the Bombay Art Society.
-In that capacity he organised the annual Monsoon exhibitions of the Bombay Art Society under the patronage of the governor of the Bombay presidency.
-Contemporaries have reminisced about the pomp and circumstances of the grand opening ceremony of the exhibition in which the governor was the chief guest.
-Godbole never entered any of his own works in these exhibitions.
+In this role, he organized the annual Monsoon exhibitions of the Bombay Art Society under the patronage of the governor of the Bombay Presidency.
+The governor was consistently the chief guest at the opening ceremony of the exhibition.
+Godbole never entered his own works in these exhibitions.

 Institute of Modern Art

-Puram and Godbole founded the “Institute of Modern Art” in Pune in the 1930s.
-This later evolved into Puram's “Bharatiya Kala Prasarini Sabha”, the parent body of Pune's first art and architecture college, Abhinav Kala Vidyalaya.
-For many years Godbole's son-in-law, Ramdas Paranjpe, was a member of the executive committee of the Sabha.
-Along with Sayajirao Silam, Ramdas Paranjpe contributed to the fund-raising activities of the institute.
-Later in the 1960s Ramdas Paranjpe became the president of the Bharatiya Kala Prasarini Sabha.
-Ramdas Paranjpe was an admirer of Godbole and his work.
+In the 1930s, Puram and Godbole founded the “Institute of Modern Art” in Pune.
+This institution later evolved into Puram’s Bharatiya Kala Prasarini Sabha, the parent organization of Abhinav Kala Vidyalaya, Pune’s first art and architecture college.
+Godbole’s son-in-law, Ramdas Paranjpe, served on the Sabha’s executive committee for many years and, together with Sayajirao Silam, contributed to its fundraising efforts.
+Paranjpe, who held Godbole and his work in high regard, later became president of the Bharatiya Kala Prasarini Sabha in the 1960s.